anskarl/LoMRF/README.md

 In order to build LoMRF from source, you need to have Java SE Development Kit (e.g., OpenJDK) version 8 or higher and [sbt](http://www.scala-sbt.org/) (v0.13.x) installed in your system.
 Furthermore, LoMRF build depends on the [auxlib](https://github.com/anskarl/auxlib) (v0.1-SNAPSHOT), as well as to [Optimus](https://github.com/vagm/Optimus) and (optionally) [Gurobi](http://www.gurobi.com/).

 Step 1.
-To clone and publish locally the auxlib project, type the following commands:
+Clone and publish locally the auxlib project:

 ```
 $ git clone https://github.com/anskarl/auxlib.git